 Stephen Webster has been an advocate of ethically sourced materials since the brand launched over 40 years ago.
-We ensure each of our suppliers are compliant with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals, and that our diamonds are conflict-free, sourced from certified suppliers of the Kimberley Process Certification Scheme.
+We ensure each of our suppliers are compliant with our Social and Environmental Code of Conducts and that our diamonds are conflict-free, sourced from certified suppliers of the Kimberley Process Certification Scheme.
 We use 100% recycled gold and silver across our jewellery collections and use Fairtrade Gold by request.

 Minimising single-use plastics

 Stephen Webster bans the use of single-use water bottles within our business sites and salons, issuing each of our employees with a reusable bottle and filtered water.
 Both internally and with our suppliers, we encourage to minimise single-use plastics, by swapping for alternative environmentally friendly materials.

 In 2018, Stephen Webster made a stand against the world’s plastic pollution problem, with the launch of ‘The Last Straw’.
 An alternative to single-use plastic straws, the innovative straws are handcrafted in Sterling silver and engraved with the owner’s first name.
 In collaboration with Plastic Oceans International, 10% of all sales proceeds are donated to support the charities on-going work on preserving our oceans.

 Avoid, Reduce, Reuse, Recycle